Safeguarding and Vulnerable Adults Policy

 If a child or adult at risk alleges that they or another child or adult at risk is a cause for concern, Safeguarding Procedures must be followed in respect of both parties.
 Brain in Hand will attempt to ensure their disclosure is handled confidentially, although no absolute guarantees will be offered.

-All forms will be reviewed by the Safeguarding Team within 1 working day of receipt.
+All forms will be reviewed by the Safeguarding Team within 2 working days of receipt.

-These records may need to be disclosed to third parties such as children’s services, police, the courts, and solicitors, so every care must be taken that they are clear, accurate and objective.
+These records may need to be disclosed to third parties such as children's services, police, the courts and solicitors, so every care must be taken that they are clear, accurate and objective.

 Employees and contractors should take care not to write speculative comments and stick to the facts given by the person raising the concern.